jpgamble/PHYS202-S13/Project/README.md

 each section (ruleset STCA, CA184, and ASEP) in individualized notebooks.

 To see my finalized data, data interpretation, and work click on the Notebook whose name is the Ruleset and that is followed by "-FinalProduct" To see the work leading up to the end result click on the Notebook whose name is the desired ruleset and is followed by "-Work"

+Everything else within this directory is essentially also my work leading up to the end result.
+However the ones whose names are:

+"STCA-FinalProduct", "CA184-FinalProduct",  and "ASEP-FinalProduct"

+That is my finalized work.

      -Jacob Gamble
 -